CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-your-filename.md

     - Loading an image
     - Attributes
   - Transforms
-    - Translation
+    - Common transforms
-    - Affine types
+    - Resampling

 ## What is SimpleITK?